Lake Springfield Park and Boathouse

 Paddlers will use the James River Water Trail as the trail route, which runs approximately 4.5-miles one way, along Lake Springfield and the James River passing Springfield Conservation Nature Center, Galloway Creek and Creighton Access.
 Renters must be 18 years of age, with minors accompanied by an adult.

 Fish Lake Springfield for largemouth bass, channel catfish, crappie, bluegill and carp, during park hours.
-The Missouri Department of Conservation also provides fishing access outside of the park, on the south side of the lake.

 The pavilion is located centrally in the park, with a beautiful view of the lake.
 The shelter may not be reserved.